How to Make a Bean Tipi

 Materials

-- Twelve bamboo poles or wooden stakes, at least 12 feet long
+• Twelve poles, at least 12 feet long

-- Seeds – We’re using Scarlet Emporer runner beans, trailing nasturtiums, and Malabar spinach on the teepee.
+• Seeds – We’re using Scarlet Emperor runner beans, trailing nasturtiums, and Malabar spinach on the teepee.
 Around the base, we also planted radishes and small sunflowers.

 Step 2: Choose Your Site